Public excluded from show this year

 It's a no-show for the public at one of Canterbury’s biggest events this year with the postponement of the New Zealand Agricultural Show.

 More than 100,000 people usually attend the three-day event in November.
-Prior to the announcement, The Press had been reporting on the future of the show being unclear, amid the departure of a number of staff — including general manager Tracy Ahern this month — and financial uncertainty.
+Prior to the announcement, The Press had been reporting on the future of the show being unclear, amid the departure of some staff — including general manager Tracy Ahern this month — and financial uncertainty.

 Last week, Mr Mitchell said the association’s ongoing business model was under review.
 After two Covid-19 years and last year’s financial loss, the association’s financial reserves were limited and it was unable to sustain the risk of another loss this year.